planck-epoch/huggingface-tts-wrapper/README.md

-# Hugging Face TTS API Wrapper
+# Hugging Face TTS API Wrappers

-A simple Flask-based API wrapper to serve Text-to-Speech (TTS) models from the Hugging Face Hub.
+A project providing simple Flask-based API wrappers to serve specific Text-to-Speech (TTS) models from the Hugging Face ecosystem.
+This project now contains two separate applications: one for Parler-TTS and one for Dia-TTS.

 ## Features

+*   **`app-parler-tts.py`**: Serves the `parler-tts/parler-tts-mini-v1.1` model.
+    *   Provides a `/synthesize` endpoint requiring `text` and `description`.
+    *   Runs on port 3004 by default (configurable via `FLASK_PORT_PARLER`).
+*   **`app-dia-tts.py`**: Serves the `nari-labs/Dia-1.6B` model.
-*   Provides a `/synthesize` endpoint to generate speech from text.
+    *   Provides a `/synthesize` endpoint requiring `text`.
+    *   Runs on port 3005 by default (configurable via `FLASK_PORT_DIA`).
-*   Configurable TTS model via environment variables.
+*   Configurable host, ports, and text limits via environment variables.
-*   Supports different compute devices (CUDA, MPS, CPU).
+*   Supports different compute devices (CUDA, CPU, with MPS forced to CPU for compatibility).
-*   Handles basic error checking and logging.
+*   Handles basic error checking and logging for each application.

 ## Setup